HVQuan02/mask_algat/README.md

 Afterwards,we need to generate tokens for the objects we've extracted.
 This is done through the tokenizer provided in Beit2 [7] repository.
 These tokens, along with the features we've obtained, are used to unsupervisingly train a graph in MiniKinetics.
 After the token creation stage, the dataset root directory must contain the following subdirectories:
-* ```tokens/```: Numpy arrays of size 30x50x8192 containing the tokens that are present for each detected frame object for each video.
+* ```tokens/```: Numpy arrays of size 30x50x8192 containing the tokens that are present for each detected object for each frame in a video.

 ![supervised](https://github.com/bmezaris/masked-ViGAT/assets/33573818/425a88b1-d3d8-4092-8320-e1d7234233d5)